Catania Sicily, Italy Travel Guide

 Your daily expenses vary by travel style.
 Plan based on your preferences.

-Memorize these numbers for emergencies in Italy.
+Memorize these numbers in an emergency throughout Italy.

 Single European Emergency Number: 112